 1c.
 What should I do if I think my child may have special educational needs?

-- The class teacher is the initial point of contact for responding to parental concerns. - If you have concerns, then contact the SENDCO or Headteacher.
+- The class teacher is the initial point of contact for responding to parental concerns. - If you have further concerns, you can contact the SENDCO or Headteacher.

 2a How will I know how Northway Community Primary School supports my child?